pasqal-io/tutorial-IEEE-quantum-2024-09-15/README.md

-# CINECA/IFAB Practical Quantum Computing School 2021
-Pasqal's tutorials for the CINECA/IFAB Practical Quantum Computing School 2021.
+# IEEE Tutorial Session TUT06

+Pasqal's tutorials for the session titled: Pulse-level Programming of Neutral Atom Devices using Pulser.
+The notebooks are hands-on support to the PowerPoint presentations.

+Authors: Victor Drouin-Touchette, Hossein Sadeghi

 ## Installation